-The five-year vision for the on-campus and on-line degree programs proceeds from those values toward our goals and metrics, which are included in subsequent documents.
+The five-year vision for the on-campus and on-line degree programs proceeds from identified, shared values linked to our goals and metrics, which are included in subsequent documents.
 Our roles are defined by our fundamental purposes:

 - To conduct cutting-edge research that develops new theories, methodology and technologies for guiding the next generation of planning.

-- To educate planners to work with innovative technologies and planning methods and consistently deliver relevant, quality, inclusive plans and programs.
+- To educate planners on how to work with established and innovative technologies and planning methods and consistently deliver relevant, quality, inclusive plans and programs.

-- To contribute to the stewardship of the planet by promoting sustainability in the built and natural environments.
+- To contribute to the stewardship of the planet by promoting sustainability and resiliency in the built and natural environments.